-Volunteers COLOMBIA (www.volunteerscolombia.org)—Volunteers Colombia is a Colombian nonprofit founded in 2008 with the mission of expanding English language proficiency and educational opportunity among Colombian underserved communities.
+Volunteers COLOMBIA (www.volunteerscolombia.org)— Volunteers Colombia is a Colombian nonprofit founded in 2008 with the mission of expanding English language proficiency and educational opportunity among Colombian underserved communities.
 Our vision is to create a Colombia that is competitive and prosperous by ensuring that children and youth receive high-quality bilingual education.
-Thanks to the success of our English for Opportunities and Competitiveness (EFOC) program, we have grown from 5 volunteer English teachers in 2009, to 50 volunteer teachers in 2013.
-Over the last 5 years, we have brought more than 150 volunteer teachers.
-Moreover, city governments nationwide increasingly request our services, allowing us to plan for a rapid expansion to more than 100 volunteers by 2014.
+Thanks to the success of our English for Opportunities and Competitiveness (EFOC) program, we have gone from welcoming five volunteer English teachers in 2009 to 550 volunteer teachers as of 2015.
+City governments nationwide increasingly request our services, allowing us to plan for a rapid expansion to more than 400 volunteers by 2016.
 Corps members are high-quality native English speakers invested in education and international development.
 Volunteers COLOMBIA is run by U.S. educated, Colombian professionals who understand the contexts and expectations of both U.S. and Colombian settings.
 Volunteers Colombia’s founders have also launched successful international businesses and established Enseña por Colombia, member of the Teach for All Network.

 1. Online Application: All applications need to be submitted online.
 We will not accept applications via email or mail.
 You will need to create a login and you can save your responses so you can return to the application at any time.
-The application consists of background information, personal biography, essays, and letters of recommendation.
+The application consists of background information and a personal biography.

-2. Review Process: Applications will be reviewed by the Selection Board—a trained group of professionals that includes representatives from Atlas Corps, Volunteers Colombia, Heart for Change, and nonprofit sector, government, and business leaders from multiple countries.
-Skype interviews and Spanish/English writing tests will be requested from semi-finalists.
-Placement sites will conduct Skype video interviews with selected finalists.
-Placement sites will make their final recommendations to Atlas Corps, and Atlas Corps will notify the selected candidates.
+2. Review Process: Applications will be reviewed by the Selection Board—a trained group of professionals that includes representatives from Atlas Corps, Volunteers Colombia and Heart for Change.
+Atlas Corps and our partners in Colombia will both conduct Skype Interviews.
+Our partners will then make their final recommendations to Atlas Corps, and Atlas Corps will notify the selected candidates.